-Patterson, a Republican, was a senator from New Hampshire from 1867 to 1873.
+Patterson was a senator from New Hampshire and was a Republican.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Patterson missed 1,035 of 2,261 roll call votes, which is 45.8%.
 This is much worse than the median of 31.3% among the lifetime records of senators serving in Mar 1873.
 The chart below reports missed votes over time.